projecthorus/horus-gui/README.md

 $ pip install horusdemodlib --upgrade
 ```

 You should then be OK to run horusgui.
-Configuration settings will be reset when the version number of horus-gui is incremented, until I settle on on a configuration parameter set.